Marc Rogers

 Marc Rogers is a Canadian acoustic and electric bassist.

 Career

 Rogers studied at the University of North Texas College of Music, where he was a member of the One O'Clock Lab Band directed by Neil Slater.

 He is a member of the band The Philosopher Kings.
 Rogers tours with and is a member of Michael Kaeshammer's band.
-He has recorded and written music for film and TV including Zoe Busiek: Wild Card, the L Word, Lie With Me and Saint Ralph.
+He has recorded and written music for film and television including Zoe Busiek: Wild Card, the L Word, Lie With Me, and Saint Ralph.

 In 1999, Rogers was the bassist for the band Laszlo which featured Norah Jones as the lead singer.

-In 2005 he was in a jazz ensemble with Robi Botos, Phil Dwyer, and Terri Lyne Carrington.
+In 2005, he was in a jazz ensemble with Robi Botos, Phil Dwyer, and Terri Lyne Carrington.
 They were nominated for a Juno Award in the category Contemporary Jazz Album of the Year for the recording Onetake: Volume Two.

-Rogers is a contributing columnist for Canadian Musician Magazine.
+Rogers is a contributing columnist for Canadian Musician magazine.

 Personal life

 Rogers is married to singer/songwriter Karen Kosowski.